rust-lang/rfcs/text/0000-return-position-impl-trait-in-traits.md

 ### Would there be any way to make it possible to migrate from `impl Trait` to a named associated type compatibly?

 Potentially!
 There have been proposals to allow the values of associated types that appear in function return types to be inferred from the function declaration.
-So, using the example from the previous question, the impl for `IntoIntIterator` could infer the value of `IntIter` based on the return type of `into_int_iter`.
+So, using the example from the previous question, the impl for `IntoNumIterator` could infer the value of `IntIter` based on the return type of `into_int_iter`.
 This may be a good idea, but it is not proposed as part of this RFC.

 ### What about using an implicitly-defined associated type?